 - Self-motivating, able to prioritize and take initiative

-- Make informed decisions based on guidance from manager and take responsibility for actions
+- Make informed decisions based on guidance from leadership and take 100% responsibility for actions

-- Possess sound judgment, discretion and be detail orientated
+- Possess sound judgment, organizational skills, discretion with attention to detail and timelines

 - Able to lead, motivate and understand the needs of others

-- Able to work quickly in a remote virtual setting
+- Able to work and manage quickly, effectively and efficiently in a remote virtual setting

-- Coordination and planning of tasks and time management
+- Coordination and planning of tasks while recognizing potential obstacles within set timelines

 - Conscientious and precise delivery of work even when under pressure